gitmachtl/scripts/cardano/ff-testnet/README.md

 <br>```./06_regDelegationCert.sh <PoolNodeName> <DelegatorStakeAddressName>```
 <br>```./06_regDelegationCert.sh yourpool someone``` this will delegate the Stake in the PaymentAddress of the Payment/Stake combo with name someone to the pool yourpool paying for fees with the funds from someone.payment.addr

+* **07a_genStakepoolRetireCert.sh:** generates the de-registration certificate poolname.pool.dereg-cert to retire a stakepool from the blockchain
+  <br>```./07a_genStakepoolRetireCert.sh <PoolNodeName> [optional retire EPOCH]```
+  <br>```./07a_genStakepoolRetireCert.sh mypool``` generates the mypool.pool.dereg-cert to retire the pool in the NEXT epoch
+  <br>```./07a_genStakepoolRetireCert.sh mypool 253``` generates the poolname.pool.dereg-cert to retire the pool in epoch 253<br>
+  The script requires a poolname.pool.json file with values for at least the PoolNodeName & OwnerStakeAddressName.
+It is the same json file we're already using since script 05a, so a total pool history json file.<br>
+  **If the json file does not exist with that name, the script will generate one for you, so you can easily edit it.**<br>
+   poolName is the name of your poolFiles from steps 04a-04d, poolOwner is the name of the StakeOwner from steps 03

+* **07b_deregStakepoolCert.sh:** de-register (retire) your pool with the **poolname.pool.dereg-cert certificate** with funds from name.payment.addr from the blockchain. it also updates the de-registration date in the poolname.pool.json
+<br>```./07b_deregStakepoolCert.sh <PoolNodeName>```
+<br>```./07b_deregStakepoolCert.sh mypool``` this will retire your pool mypool with the cert generated with script 07a from the blockchain.<br>

 ### poolname.pool.json

-The json file could end up like this one after the pool was registered.
-If it was also retired, some additional entries can be found.<br>In the future we can add values like poolTicker, poolRelays & poolHomepage for example.
+The json file could end up like this one after the pool was registered and also later de-registered.<br>In the future we can add values like poolTicker, poolRelays & poolHomepage for example.
 ```
 {
   "poolName": "mypool",